yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 ---
 title: "An introduction to the Statistics in reproducibility module"

-teaching: "While the time you will need will very much depend on your prior background, we think it should take on average about 20 hours (so, for instance 5 weeks working 4 hours per week).   "
+teaching: "The time you will need will depend on your background, on average about 20 hours (eg 5 weeks 4 hours per week).  "

-exercises: "There are a few questions and exercises in this module.
-We strongly recommend you try to assess your working knowledge of the module with these.
-Please contact us (email: ) or feedback to us through our github repository (github.com/repronim/module-stat) with any feedback you think would be useful.  "
+exercises: "Try to assess your working knowledge of the module with the exercises."
 questions:
 - "Who is this modulde for ?"
 - "How can I get some help if I get stuck on solving for an exercise or a question ?"
 - "How can I validate this module ?"
-- "When and where are the future ReproNim training workshops ?"

 objectives:
-- "Teach (non statistician / applied math) neuroimagers about the statistical aspects of reproducibility"
+- "Teach neuroimagers about the statistical aspects of reproducibility"
-- "Make this a collaborative enterprise: you can improve this module if you know how to do a pull request, which is taught to you in module 'the informatics basics of reproducibility (module 0)"
+- "Have a collaborative training enterprise: you can improve this module if you know how to do a pull request or raise an issue on github:github.com/repronim/module-stat.
+See module 'the informatics basics of reproducibility (module 0) on how to do this."
 - "This module should give you a critical eye on most of the current literature and the knowledge to do solid work"
 keypoints:
-- This is in line with our overall goal of making science (including scientific training) more open.
+- Reproducible analysis is impacted by statistical analyses.
+- Reproducible research requires understanding the notions of sampling, testing, power, model selection.

 ---